Tokiwa Park ときわ公園

 An onsite museum, zoo, gardens and water features

-A major draw in the city of Ube, Tokiwa Park offers art exhibitions, a zoo, a museum and an amusement park, all built around Lake Tokiwa.
+A major draw in the city of Ube, Tokiwa Park has all kinds of facilities, such as an outdoor exhibition of sculptures, a zoo, a botanical garden, and an amusement park, all built around Lake Tokiwa.
 This spot is ideal for picnics and families out for a day of amusement.

 - The museum, a must-see destination regardless of weather